moh3n355/Binery_Search/README.md

 # Binery_Search
-how to use binery search in our program
+how to use binery search in our program?